jukaLang/juka-website/docs/n3_fundamentals/index.md

 * **Statements** are used to control the flow of execution.
 They can be used to assign values to variables, call functions, and make decisions.
 * **Functions** are reusable blocks of code.
 They can be called from other functions or from the main program.

-## Variables

-Variables are used to store values.
-They are declared using the `var` keyword.
-For example, the following code declares a variable named `my_variable` and assigns it the value 10: